Subcontracting work for research and development purposes brings many advantages. It allows compa...

 There are a further 3,880 businesses that could potentially be classed as SMEs for R&D Tax Credits purposes as they employ between 250 to 499 people (if they fulfil the rest of the criteria – see below).

 While reporting the number of SMEs in the UK, the Department for Business, Energy & Industrial Strategy (BEIS) uses the basic criteria of between 0 to 49 employees for a small business and 50 to 249 employees for a medium-sized business.

 For applying for R&D Tax Credits, the definition is more specific.
 The SME scheme defines Small and Medium-sized enterprises as having a headcount below 500 and a turnover of under €100m, or a balance sheet that totals less than €86m (regardless of the number of employees).
 There are several rules that might prevent an SME from applying through the SME scheme, such as if the company’s R&D is subsidised, or if they are conducting R&D as subcontractors.
 Under these circumstances, SMEs would apply for tax relief under the RDEC scheme instead.
-You can read about the full criteria for qualifying as an SME for tax relief in our blog on R&D Tax Credits for SMEs.

 The government’s statistics show that in 2022, SMEs employed 16.4 million people in the UK, 61% of the total number of people employed by private sector companies.

 The government reports that turnover for UK SMEs was £2.1 trillion in 2022, 51% of the total turnover of private businesses.

 For the 2020 to 2021 tax year, HMRC estimates that 85,310 Small or Medium-sized Enterprises (SMEs) made R&D claims, 96% of all claims.